tabshifty/basis-of-frontend/tools/readme.md

 Go straightly to this [link](https://git-scm.com/book/en/v2) for detailed content

 #### Basic Command
-`git init`  Initiliaze an existing directory
+`git init`  Initialize an existing directory
-`git clone`  Clone an existing repository
+`git clone`  Clone an existing repository, rename like this`git clone http://* newname`
+`git status`  Check status of files
+`git add`   Track untracked files or stage modified files, this command can add all files in a directiory recursively
+`git commit`  commit staged changes, this will launch an editor.
+Use flag `-m` to commit message inline.The `-a` flag automatically stage every tracked files to skip `git add` part
+``